 Perform related duties as required.

-Bachelor’s degree in Biology, Biochemistry, Microbiology or related Life Sciences field and two or more years related experience in a molecular biology, genomics, or biology laboratory.
+Bachelor’s degree in Biology, Biochemistry, Microbiology or related Life Sciences field plus two or more years of related work experience in molecular biology or human genetics.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.